 A ribbed beanie features ribbed knitting and can be found in either cuffed or cuffless styles.

-Gail (above) wears her ribbed navy beanie pulled up to give it a little height.
+You can wear your beanie pulled up to give it a little height.

 A slouchy beanie is exactly what it sounds like – a beanie with extra material so you can wear it ruched at the back.
 Pull it on over your head and ears, and then push back until you have the slouchy effect you desire.